WeblateOrg/weblate/docs/user/checks.rst

    placeholders:$URL$:$TARGET$:"some long text"

-In case you have some syntax for placeholders, you can use an regular expression:
+In case you have some syntax for placeholders, you can use a regular expression:

 .. code-block:: text